Funding Opportunities

 • New Horizons provides a minimum of two $70,000 awards per year for two years via two annual contracts.
 These awards are based on CFRI’s Research Advisory Committee (RAC) reviewed and designated ‘satisfactory’ progress reports, financial reports, and relevant fund availability to the research project goals.

-• Announcement for Letters of Intent (LOI) will be made in September 2023 with the LOI due to CFRI on November 3, 2023 11:59 p.m.
-EDT from principal investigators for two-year research projects up to $70,000 per year that are highly relevant to CF and are original, probing and/or pioneering a new approach to a therapy or cure.
-Based on recommendation of the Research Advisory Committee, select applicants will be invited to submit full proposals which are due February 9, 2024 11:59 p.m.
-EDT.
+• Announcement for Letters of Intent (LOI) will be made in September with the LOI due to CFRI in November from principal investigators for two-year research projects up to $70,000 per year that are highly relevant to CF and are original, probing and/or pioneering a new approach to a therapy or cure.
+Based on recommendation of the Research Advisory Committee, select applicants will be invited to submit full proposals which will be due in February of the coming year.

 • Priority is given to proposals of superior scientific quality.
 This funding opportunity is open to research institutions within the United States.
 The NH awards also provide seed funding for promising new lines of basic and clinical CF research that show prospects of future funding by other sources, such as the National Institutes of Health (NIH).